Famed GameStop bull 'Roaring Kitty' is a Massachusetts financial advisor | Business

 He began sharing his bets with the group in September 2019, posting a portfolio screenshot indicating he had invested $53,000 in the company and had already netted a $46,000 profit.
 Reuters was unable to confirm this.
 In YouTube videos, he expanded upon his investment thesis, arguing the company was undervalued, and was well-positioned to rapidly grow its fledgling online business.

+"It appeared many folks just weren’t digging in deeper.
+It was a gross misclassification of the opportunity," he told the WSJ.
 By Wednesday, Gill was up over 4000% on stock and options investments in the company, with his GME position plus cash worth nearly $48 million, according to his Reddit posts.
 Reuters could not independently verify his profits.
-FEVER PITCH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)